howar31/howar31-blog/blog/vuepress-pwa/README.md

 ### Config Service Worker

-Edit `.vuepress/config.js` and add the line:
+To enable the service workder in VuePress, edit `.vuepress/config.js` and add the line:

 ```javascript {2}
 module.exports = {